Mission & History

 A Brief History of LaGuardia Arts: A Tradition of Excellence in Arts Education (The “Fame” School)

-LaGuardia Arts is one of the original four specialized high schools in New York City, as established by the New York State Legislature in 1972.
-The Calandra-Hecht Bill provides for the “establishment and maintenance” of this specialized school of the arts, as well as Stuyvesant, Bronx Science, and Brooklyn Technical High School.
-This bill states that Candidates for admission to the Fiorello H. LaGuardia High School of Music and the Arts and other schools which may be established with similar programs in the arts, shall be required to pass competitive examinations in music and/or the arts in addition to presenting evidence of satisfactory achievement.
+In 1972, the New York State Legislature established specialized high schools.
+LaGuardia Arts is one of the original four receiving this designation.
+The other are Bronx Science, Brooklyn Technical High School, and Stuyvesant.
+Every borough now has at least one specialized high school.
+The Calandra-Hecht Bill provides for the “establishment and maintenance” of our school.
+The bill also established our admission criteria.
+Candidates for admission to the Fiorello H. LaGuardia High School of Music and the Arts and other schools which may be established with similar programs in the arts, shall be required to pass competitive examinations in music and/or the arts in addition to presenting evidence of satisfactory achievement.

-Over the years, the school has earned an international reputation for excellence, the accomplishments of our graduates serving as the most vivid proof of the value and worth of our specialized programs of instruction.
-Our alumni have distinguished themselves in virtually every field of endeavor, including the arts and sciences as well as public service and other professions.
+Over the years, the school has earned an international reputation for excellence.
+Our alumni are creative thinkers, confident collaborators, culturally-engaged innovators, and open-minded citizens, and distinguish themselves in virtually every field of endeavor, including the arts and sciences as well as public service.